|Title:||A Randomized Controlled Trial of Prevent-Teach-Reinforce for Young Children|

 Dunlap, G., & Fox, L. (2013).
 Supportive interventions for young children with social, emotional, and behavioral delays and disorders.
 In H. M. Walker & F. M. Gresham (Eds.), Evidence-based practices for addressing school-related behavior problems and disorders (pp. 503–517).
 New York: Guilford Press.

-Dunlap, G., Lee, J.K., & Strain, P. (2013).† Prevent-Teach-Reinforce for Young Children: A user-friendly, tertiary model for challenging behaviors.† In M. Ostrosky & S. Sandall (Eds.), Addressing young children’s challenging behaviors (YEC Monograph #15), (pp. 45–58).
+Dunlap, G., Lee, J.K., & Strain, P. (2013).
+Prevent-Teach-Reinforce for Young Children: A user-friendly, tertiary model for challenging behaviors.
+Young Exceptional Children Monograph Series, 15, 45–58.
+In M. Ostrosky & S. Sandall (Eds.), Addressing young children's challenging behaviors (Young Exceptional Children Monograph Series No. 15) (pp. 45–58).
 Los Angeles, CA: The Division of Early Childhood of the Council for Exceptional Children.

 Dunlap, G., Wilson, K., Strain, P., & Lee, J. K. (2013).
 Prevent-Teach-Reinforce for young children: The early childhood model of individualized positive behavior support.
 Baltimore, MD: Paul H. Brookes.